A Dynkin Game with Independent Processes and Incomplete Information: Proof of Theorem

+In this part, we show that there are no Nash equilibria in which one player receives a finite expected payoff, while the other receives an infinite expected payoff.
+We argue by contradiction.
 Suppose, without loss of generality, that $(\tau_1, \tau_2)$ is a Nash equilibrium where player $1$ obtains an infinite expected payoff while player $2$ obtains a finite expected payoff.
-We show that the stopping time $\tau_1$ of player $1$ is then ``large'', in the sense that the function $c_2(\cdot)$, defined by \eqref{def_discount_funct} in terms of the distribution of $\tau_1$, satisfies
+We first show that the stopping time $\tau_1$ of player $1$ is then ``large'', in the sense that the function $c_2(\cdot)$, defined by \eqref{def_discount_funct} in terms of the distribution of $\tau_1$, satisfies

 To see this, we note first that \eqref{liminf_condition} is trivially true if $\pr(\tau_1 = \infty) > 0$, since

 Thus, let us assume that $\tau_1 < \infty$ holds almost surely.
 Then \eqref{liminf_condition} follows from a result of Novikov \cite{Novikov} (see also \cite{ElLiYor}).
 In particular, Theorem 1 of \cite{Novikov} states that for any continuous local martingale $M$ with $\ex[M_\infty^+] < \infty$ or $\ex [M_\infty^-] < \infty$, whose quadratic variation $\langle M \rangle$ satisfies $\langle M \rangle_\infty < \infty$ almost surely, we have the following lower bound: